A quick, easy and delicious one-pan pork tenderloin dinner, with a creamy garlic and herb sauce. A great weeknight meal.

 - Heat the oil in an oven-proof skillet (cast iron works great) over medium-high heat.
 Prepare the pork and season lightly with salt and pepper.
 Add the pork to the pan and sear all sides of the pork in the hot oil, turning as needed, until golden.
 Add the garlic cloves to the pan and stir a bit to coat with some of the oil.

-- Place skillet into the preheated oven and roast until the pork reaches 140F. internal temperature, about 20-25 minutes.
+- Place skillet into the preheated oven and roast until the pork reaches and internal temperature of 140-145F., about 15-25 minutes, depending on the size and thickness of the pork tenderloin and how long it was pan seared.

 - Remove skillet from oven and place on the stove-top over medium-high heat.
 Add the wine to the pan and allow to boil for 1 minute or so, to cook off the alcohol.
 Add the herbs to the pan and then remove the pork to a cutting board to rest.